 In the main, a limited company is a separate legal entity from you personally, and is responsible for it’s own capital and debts.
 The person responsible for running the company is the director, who is more often than not the founder of the business, while the shareholders own the company.
 Directors do not have to own shares, but most choose to invest in them at the time of incorporating their business.

-When you set up your limited company, the first thing you will need to do is incorporate your business through Companies House.
+When you set up your limited company, the first thing you will need to do is register your company with Companies House.
 This is the branch of government responsible for the creation and dissolution of UK companies, and they register and retain all the information it is necessary for you to supply as you incorporate your company.
-This information includes:
+Our simple company formation service can take you through this step by step, You will need to provide the following information:

 The shareholders own the limited company, while the director is in charge of running it, but it is possible for you to be both director and sole shareholder.
 If you appoint shareholders, they will have rights regarding how the business is run, so ensure you appoint people responsibly.
 In some cases (largely depending on the size of the business), a company secretary may be appointed, although this is not always necessary.